PTM-Psi on the Cloud: Methods

 where \(f(x)\) is the Fermi function, \(\beta = 1/k_B T\) is the inverse thermal energy, and \(C\) is a self-consistently determined shift to minimize the variance of the free-energy estimate.
 The averages \(\langle \cdot \rangle_0\) and \(\langle \cdot \rangle_1\) denote sampling over the unmodified and modified ensembles, respectively.

 Together, TI and BAR provide a rigorous thermodynamic complement to our structural and kinetic analyses, allowing us to assign energetic penalties or stabilizations associated with PTM-induced alterations.
-These energetic values serve as a quantitative foundation for interpreting how different PTMs influence protein function, binding, or stability.
+These energetic values serve as a quantitative foundation for interpreting how different PTMs influence protein function, binding, or stability. {To calculate relative binding free energy (RBFE), we considered a closed thermodynamic cycle composed of two alchemical transformations:}